-- Hollygirt bottle green blazer to be worn at all times unless the Head gives discretion to remove on hot days - Hollygirt bottle green pleated skirt worn on or just above the knee - Charcoal grey trousers for pupils who only own black trousers, you will have until September 2024 to buy grey trousers - Hollygirt bottle green V neck jumper or cardigan this is in addition to the blazer and must be worn under the blazer - White long or short sleeved shirt shirts to be always tucked into trousers or skirt - Hollygirt tie worn smartly - Practical black, dark blue or green outdoor coat or anorak no fashion items including leather, denim or sweatshirts/hooded tops.
+- Hollygirt bottle green blazer to be worn at all times unless the Head gives discretion to remove on hot days - Hollygirt bottle green pleated skirt worn on or just above the knee - Charcoal grey trousers - Hollygirt bottle green V neck jumper or cardigan this is in addition to the blazer and must be worn under the blazer - White long or short sleeved shirt shirts to be always tucked into trousers or skirt - Hollygirt tie to be worn at all times unless the Headteacher gives discretion to remove on hot days - Practical black, dark blue or green outdoor coat or anorak no fashion items including leather, denim or sweatshirts/hooded tops.
 Head coverings are permitted in school for pupils whose faith requires it.
-No other headwear to be worn in school.
-Outdoor clothing should not be worn when inside the school building. - Plain black cotton socks or tights - Plain school bag must be an adequate size to contain school books and folders - Plain black practical, sensible shoes no boots, no trainers, or heels for pupils who are currently wearing trainers, you will have until September 2024 to buy shoes.
+No other headwear to be worn in school, with the exception of sun hats when the Headteacher gives discretion to wear.
+Outdoor clothing should not be worn when inside the school building. - Plain black or white cotton socks, or black or skin-tone coloured tights - Plain school bag must be an adequate size to contain school books and folders - Plain black practical, sensible shoes no boots, no trainers, or heels